dbos-inc/dbos-docs/docs/api-reference/configuration.md

 description: DBOS configuration reference
 ---

-You can configure a DBOS runtime with a configuration file.
+You can configure the DBOS Transact runtime with a configuration file.
+Valid configuration files must be:
+- Named `dbos-config.yaml`
-By default, DBOS looks for a file named `dbos-config.yaml` at the project's root.
+- Located at the application package root.
-You can provide the path to a custom configuration file using the [CLI](./cli).

-The configuration file must be valid [YAML](https://yaml.org/) conforming to the schema described below.
+- Valid [YAML](https://yaml.org/) conforming to the schema described below.

 ::::info
 You can use environment variables for configuration values through the syntax `key: ${VALUE}`.